Updated: Apr 18

 A final aspect of terroir is the human touch.
 The mountain is sacred.
 Every vine on the mountain is touched by hand at least five times each year—hand-pruned, fruit dropped, every vine hand-picked.
 The terroir of DAOU Mountain yields harvests of fruit with extraordinary phenolics, small berries with intense flavors, aromas, and deep colors from a low skin-to-juice ratio.
 Georges and Daniel promise to fulfill this mountain’s destiny of becoming one of the world’s greatest vineyards.

-When harvest is there , all fruit is hand-picked at night to to ensure the delivery of cool fruit to the winery by dawn.
-The vineyard’s natural microflora are not as active as they are during the day.
+When the harvest is there, all fruit is hand-picked at night to ensure the delivery of cool fruit to the winery by dawn.
+The vineyard’s natural microflora is not as active as they are during the day.
 By keeping the microflora in check, they are able to avoid a host of potential complications during fermentation.
 Once the fruit is picked and sorted, the magic of winemaking begins.
-The red varieties, performs a “cold soak” for three to seven days prior to fermentation.
-Cold soaking is the act of racking the de-stemmed berries to a tank and allowing the juice to mix with the skins for a gentle extraction of color.
-After this process native DAOU Mountain yeast is added.
+The red varieties perform a “cold soak” for three to seven days prior to fermentation.
+Cold soaking is the act of racking the de-stemmed berries to a tank and allowing the juice to mix with the skins for gentle extraction of color.
+After this process native, DAOU Mountain yeast is added.
 As the yeast feasts on the grape sugars, it converts them to alcohol and CO2 gas.
 The gas blows off, and the yeasts continue to work until nearly all of the sugar is consumed and the wine is considered “dry.”
-After fermenting the wine, and find the right balance between color, flavor and phenolic richness the wine will be racked on barrels for 18-31 months before bottling.
+After fermenting the wine, and find the right balance between color, flavor, and phenolic richness the wine will be racked on barrels for 18-31 months before bottling.
 It undergoes secondary “malolactic” fermentation.
 This is the natural process of converting a wine’s malic acid into lactic acid.

 Photo: The Daou team